Inflammation is the

 Oily fish

-The omega 3 fatty acids present in mackerel, sardines, and
+The omega-3 fatty acids in mackerel, sardines, and

 salmon have potent anti-inflammatory qualities.

-and also have some link to better brain health.
+and have some link to better brain health.

 Whole Grains

-Choose complex, little refined carbs that are high in fiber
+Choose complex, little refined carbs that are high in fiber, including

 - Quinoa